robhabraken/content-hub-focal-point-cropping/React page components/README.md

 ***IMPORTANT***
 This is an alpha version of the Focal point cropping HTML components converted into React components.
 Currently, only the Public Link viewer has been converted.

-In order to activate the Public Link viewer, execute the following steps:
+In order to install the Public Link viewer, execute the following steps:

  1. Goto `/React page components` folder
  2. Run `npm install`.
 This will ensure that the package are downloaded and installed